angelinale1104/fa21-cse110-lab3/standup.md

 ### Friday (October 8th, 2021)
 1. What have you completed yesterday?

+- Add CSS to Lab 2 Meeting Minutes
+- Create some new issues and resolve them.

+2. What will I do today?

+- Ask tutor about these things:
+  + Not sure how to go about the Pull Request section in the lab.
+Have already created the issue template and a new branch but unsure how to add new issues in this new branch, link and merge pull request.
+Please help me with 1 demo.
+  + What is the difference between static position vs relative position?
+  + How do I check if min-width makes any difference in my webpage?
+- Adding new issues and merge pull requests for all of them
+- Complete "CSS selectors" of the lab
+- Double check the final repo and submit

+3. Where do you get stuck?

+- N/A

+1. Comfort Level — How close are we to hitting our sprint goals?

+### Thursday (October 7th, 2021)
+1. What have you completed yesterday?

 - Continue creating issues for different tasks in lab 3.
 - Learn how to use CSS